Health Insurance in Australia for Visa Holders

 Medical Services (MBS)

-Health insurance should provide benefits for admitted medical services listed under the Medicare Benefits Schedule.
+Should provide benefits for admitted medical services listed under the Medicare Benefits Schedule.

 Prescription Medicines (PBS)